‘The Young And The Restless’ Spoilers: Cane Cheats On Lily? Lauren Gets Bad News

 The Young and the Restless spoilers indicate that Scott, Lauren’s son, will be at the center of the final Y&R episode for the coming week.
 The character will be played by Hall, who has previously appeared in Mad Men and Graceland.

 Meanwhile, sources speculate that the mystery surrounding Bella’s paternity could soon be solved.
-So far, the possible biological fathers are Billy (Billy Miller) and Kevin (Greg Rikaart).
+So far, the little girl’s possible biological fathers are Billy (Billy Miller) and Kevin (Greg Rikaart).
 But could there also be a third option?
 There are those who suggest that Scott, Lauren’s missing son, could have somehow previously connected with Chloe (Elizabeth Hendrickson) and fathered her child.

 The Young and the Restless airs weekdays on CBS.